wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 ### Alert-Series Details

 Use the following variables within the section of an [alert-series iterator](#alert-series-iterators) to specify the details to be included for each visited series.
 You can use any subset of these variables in any order.
-Use literal text around these items if you want to enclose them in any punctuation, separators, or labels.
+Use literal text around these items if you want to format them with any labels, separators, or other punctuation.
 <table>
 <colgroup>
 <col width="20%"/>